Mahsa Amini’s father detained by Iranian authorities on anniversary of daughter’s death – KION546

 Iranian authorities strongly denied reports of Amjad’s detention on Saturday with state media news outlet IRNA describing the reports as “false” in a post on Telegram.

-This comes after Amini’s uncle, Safa Aeli who resides in Saqqez, was also arrested by authorities on Tuesday, according to a member of the family and reports from the Human Rights Activists News Agency (HRANA).
+This comes after Amini’s uncle, Safa Aeli who resides in Saqqez, was also arrested by authorities on Tuesday, according to a member of the family and reports from the Human Rights Activists News Agency.

+People participated in protests throughout Iran on Saturday to commemorate the anniversary of Amini’s death as authorities deployed armed guards in many cities as a show of force, prompting heavy security presence.

+Video obtained by CNN showed demonstrations throughout multiple Iranian cities including its capital, Tehran, as well as Mashad, Ahvaz, Lahijan, Arak and the Kurdish city of Senandaj.

 Amini’s death last September sparked the largest protests Iran had witnessed in years, morphing into a larger social movement with demonstrators protesting the regime’s treatment of women among other issues.

-The UN said in November last year that over 300 people were killed in the protests, including more than 40 children.
-US-based Human Rights Activists News Agency (HRANA) in January placed the number at more than 500, including 70 children.
+The UN said in November last year more than 300 people were killed in the protests, including more than 40 children.
+US-based Human Rights Activists News Agency in January placed the number at more than 500, including 70 children.

 Thousands more were arrested during the months of nationwide protest, the UN said in a report in June, citing research released last year by their Human Rights Committee.